pytorch/ignite/examples/references/segmentation/pascal_voc2012/README.md

 There are three possible options: 1) Experiments tracking with MLflow, 2) Experiments tracking with Polyaxon or 3) Experiments tracking with TRAINS.

-Experiments tracking with TRAINS / MLflow is more suitable for a local machine with GPUs.
+Experiments tracking with TRAINS / MLflow is more suitable for a local machine with GPU(s).
 For experiments tracking with Polyaxon user needs to have Polyaxon installed on a machine/cluster/cloud and can schedule experiments with `polyaxon-cli`.
 User can choose one option and skip the descriptions of another option.